yachty66/Bachelorthesis/README.md

 - [x] add wandb
 - [x] add push to hub
 - [x] implement into my code
+- [ ] train on 50 week - if no plausible results ask Matthias again
+- [ ] train seq2seq on strong
-- [ ] import image from covid news paper into notebook
+- [ ] train seq2seq on 100 week
-- [ ] next steps
+- [ ] train seq2seq on 50 week

 ## Notes